sixertoy/howto/README.md

-# Howto Node
+# Howto Project

-> Some howtos for NodeJS
+> Some howtos for projects

 ## How to generate Markdown Documentation